Teaching-myself-Godot/rewriting-zelia-tutorial/day-2.md

 Go `Scene > New Scene` and create new scene of type `TileMap`.
 Then rename it to `World` by double clicking on its node.

-Let's follow the steps in [Using TileMaps](https://docs.godotengine.org/en/stable/tutorials/2d/using_tilemaps.html) and the [video](https://www.youtube.com/watch?v=vV8uKN1VnN4):
+Let's follow the steps in [Using TileMaps](https://docs.godotengine.org/en/stable/tutorials/2d/using_tilemaps.html) and the [video](https://www.youtube.com/watch?v=vV8uKN1VnN4).

+From the `Inpector` do:

 1. Set the `Cell Quadrant` property to `15`
 2. Create a new `TileSet`